0xNineteen/blog.md/contents/sol-tvu/index.md

-# TVU: tx validator unit
+# Solana's TVU: the transaction-validating unit

-While a Solana node is running, one of its main tasks is to receive new blocks from the network, verify them, process them, and vote on them.
-This is all done using the Transaction-Validating Unit (TVU).
+While a Solana node is running, one of its main components is the Transaction-Validating Unit (TVU) whos task is to verify, process, and vote on new blocks from the network.
 In this post, we will cover how the TVU works and its main stages.

 To follow along, we will reference the codebase commit `c5905f5` and encourage you to search for the relevant functions and keywords mentioned in the codebase.

-## background: leader schedules
+## Background: leader schedules

 if you need a refresher on leader schedules check out [this post](https://github.com/0xNineteen/blog.md/blob/master/contents/sol-rpcs/index.md).